Ryan5453/demucs/readme.md

 #### UV

-The recommended (but optional) way to install demucs-inference is to use UV, an alternative Python package manager.
+The recommended way to install demucs-inference is to use UV.
 You can install it using the following command:

 ```bash
 # macOS/Linux